-The London Metal Exchange has seven categories of membership for the Base Service, and three categories of membership for the LMEprecious service, each with its own criteria and capabilities.
+The London Metal Exchange has seven categories of membership for the Base service, three categories of membership for the LMEprecious service, and two categories of of memberships for Registered Intermediating Brokers (RIBs), each with its own criteria and capabilities.

 If you are a firm looking to become a member of the LME, we would encourage you to familiarise yourself with the different categories of membership and the benefits they may afford you and your clients.
-The Client Advisory and Membership Services (CAMS) team are happy to discuss the benefits and requirements with interested parties wishing to explore LME membership.
+The Market Access team are happy to discuss the benefits and requirements with interested parties wishing to explore LME membership.

 Membership applicants must complete certain steps which include: the submission of an application pack, gaining connectivity to the LME Network (as applicable), undertaking system testing and demonstrating operational readiness.
 Membership applications are approved by the LME Executive Committee.

-The CAMS team is available to hold exploratory discussions on all aspects of LME membership and can guide applicants through the process of becoming an LME member from inception to go-live.
-The CAMS team is also available to provide an advisory service to new and existing members and clients in their operational interaction with the LME.
+The Market Access team is available to hold exploratory discussions on all aspects of LME membership and can guide applicants through the process of becoming an LME member from inception to go-live.
+The Market Access team is also available to provide an advisory service to new and existing members and clients in their operational interaction with the LME.

 Core LME & LME Clear Systems

 The LME operates three trading venues, an electronic trading platform (LMEselect), an open outcry trading floor referred to as the Ring, and the inter-office or Telephone Market.

 Trading & Matching